mgrgic1/-49900-Server-Backend/README.md

 - Install required dependencies
 - Once the database is set up and dependencies are installed, create a file named ".env" (without quotes) in the main repo folder.
 Edit the file and type in LOCAL_DATABASE_PASSWORD='yourpasswordhere', replacing 'yourpasswordhere' with the password you used when setting up PostgreSQL

-- Type "npm run dev" into your command/terminal.
+- Everything should be set up.
+Type "npm run dev" into your command/terminal.
 - Open a browser and type in "localhost:5000" in the URL.
 The connection has been established and everything is running fine if you see an "ok" message.